wbigelow/AncillaryBot/README.md

 ### Example
 Take a look at the PingModule, this is a simple command that just replies with the word pong when invoked.
 For more examples, look at the "uw" git branch, many of these commands are specific to a different server, so don't try pulling that branch.
+### Setting up Ancillary
+You will need to add your server id, admin role id, and mod role id to ancillary's CommandManager.java file.
 ### Running Ancillary
 Since Ancillary uses gradle, when you clone Ancillary and build it using your IDE (I recommend IntelliJ IDEA), it will create ancillary-1.0.jar under the build/libs directory.
 You can then run it by running the bash command